 How False Hygiene Rating Stickers Work

-Food hygiene rating stickers are meant to provide a quick and trustworthy snapshot of a restaurant’s cleanliness and food hygiene standards.
 In Wales and Northern Ireland, it is a legal requirement to display them.
-Whereas in England, it is still voluntary for now (but it is likely to change).
+Whereas in England, and Scotland it is voluntary for now.
 But some businesses are taking advantage of loopholes by:

-- Displaying old hygiene rating stickers from a previous inspection before standards dropped.
+🔹Displaying old hygiene rating stickers from a previous inspection before standards dropped.

-- Using counterfeit hygiene rating stickers bought online to give the illusion of a better rating.
+🔹Using counterfeit hygiene rating stickers bought online to give the illusion of a better rating.

 Where Are False Hygiene Rating Stickers Coming From?

-- Online Marketplaces – Investigations have found fake hygiene rating stickers being sold on eBay, allowing businesses to buy a 5-star rating without earning it.
+Online Marketplaces – Investigations have found fake hygiene rating stickers being sold on eBay, allowing businesses to buy a 5-star rating without earning it.

-- Websites – A quick search online identified sites selling Food Hygiene Rating stickers.
+Websites – A quick search online identified sites selling Food Hygiene Rating stickers.

-- Dodgy Printing Services – Some unscrupulous suppliers print counterfeit (fake) hygiene rating stickers to order, mimicking the real ones.
+Dodgy Printing Services – Some unscrupulous suppliers print counterfeit (fake) hygiene rating stickers to order, mimicking the real ones.

-- Manipulated Digital Copies – With basic graphic design software, it’s easy to create a fake hygiene rating sticker that looks almost identical to the real thing.
+Manipulated Digital Copies – With basic graphic design software, it’s easy to create a fake hygiene rating sticker that looks almost identical to the real thing.

 Food Hygiene Rating stickers are trademarked by the Food Standards Agency.
 They are issued by local authority officers after official food hygiene inspections.
 Other businesses are not permitted to sell these stickers.